-The 2014 Smithsonian Folklife Festival will be June 25 to 29 and July 2 to 6.
-The Festival is held outdoors on the National Mall in Washington, D.C., between the Smithsonian museums.
+The Smithsonian Folklife Festival is held outdoors on the National Mall in Washington, D.C., between the Smithsonian museums during the last week of June and first week of July.
 There is no admission charge.
 Visitors should dress for hot and humid weather.
 Parking around the Mall is extremely limited, so visitors are advised to use Metrorail.
 The Smithsonian station (Mall exit) is at the Festival site.
 Federal Triangle and National Archives stations are close by.
 For general Smithsonian visitor information, call 202.633.1000 (voice) or 202.357.1729 (TTY).

 Planning a visit to the Festival?
 The Visit | Smithsonian page can help you plan your trip—from where to stay to what's happening at the museums.